-The Financial Product also promotes other specific environmental and social characteristics, mainly:
+The Master also promotes other specific environmental and social characteristics, mainly:

-- Preservation of climate with exclusion policies on coal and unconventional oil & gas activities - Protection of ecosystem and prevention of deforestation - Better health with exclusion on tobacco - Labour rights, society and human rights, business ethics, anti-corruption with exclusion on companies in violation of international norms and standards such as the United Nations Global Compact Principles, International Labour Organisation's (ILO) Conventions or the OECD guidelines for Multinational Enterprises - Protection of human rights avoiding investing in debt instruments issued by countries where the worst forms of human right violations are observed
+- Preservation of climate with exclusion policies on coal and unconventional oil & gas activities - · Protection of ecosystem and prevention of deforestation - Better health with exclusion on tobacco - Labour rights, society and human rights, business ethics, anti-corruption with exclusion on companies in violation of international norms and standards such as the United Nations Global Compact Principles, International Labour Organisation's (ILO) Conventions or the OECD guidelines for Multinational Enterprises - Protection of human rights avoiding investing in debt instruments issued by countries where the worst forms of human right violations are observed

-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by this Financial Product.
+No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by this Financial Product and its Master.
+A broad market index, MSCI AC World Total Return Net (the "Benchmark"), has been designated by the Financial Product and its Master.